wp-plugins/post-index/readme.txt

 ***

-By this plugin, you can build a alphabetically sorted index like:
+With this plugin, you can build a alphabetically sorted index like:

 A